 - Images must not exceed 5 MB in size.

 - Images MUST be oriented properly (ex: top of the image is up).

-- All file names must be labeled with Title, Year, Medium, Dimensions (H x W x D) i.e. Untitled 2, 2015, Acrylic on canvas, 14x14 inches.jpg.
+- All file names must be labeled with Title, Year, Medium, Dimensions (H x W x D), i.e. Untitled 2, 2019, Acrylic on canvas, 14x14 inches.jpg.
 Please DO NOT INCLUDE YOUR NAME IN THE FILE NAME.

 - You must fill in all fields and upload all 5 images in order for your application to be complete.

 - Video samples must not exceed 1 minute in length and 100 MB in size.

 - Video submissions must be original, time-based artworks (i.e. a clip from a video or film, or performance documentation).
 Please NO "behind the scenes" or "personal statement" videos.